akshay-Kalekar/lykee-task/README.md

 # Next.js Travel Website

 ## 🚀 Overview
-This is a **Next.js** travel website built as part of a Frontend Intern Assignment.
+This is a **Next.js** travel website built.
 It includes multiple sections such as Home, Customize, Destination, and Contact, utilizing APIs for fetching travel data and providing a seamless itinerary journey experience.

 ## 🎯 Features & Functionality